 The following hypothetical example is intended to help you compare the cost of investing in the fund with the cost of investing in other funds.
 The example does not reflect insurance-related charges or expenses.
 If it did, expenses would be higher.
 It assumes that you invest \$10,000 in the fund for the time periods indicated and then redeem or hold all your shares at the end of those periods.
 It assumes a 5% return on your investment each year and that the fund's operating expenses remain the same.
+Only the first year of each period in the example takes into account the expense reimbursement described above.
 Your actual costs may be higher or lower.